 CARS.COM — Vehicles with an automatic transmission might not have a clutch and a stick shift, but they can still have trouble shifting.
 At times, drivers may have trouble getting the car out of Park and into gear.
 Problems with shifting your automatic transmission can come from a few different places, starting with the shift interlock feature.
 This is the part of an automatic transmission which requires you to step on the brake pedal to prevent unintentional shifting out of Park.
 If you are having trouble shifting the transmission, the interlock could be malfunctioning.

-If the interlock switch is worn and not fully releasing, or the brake lights don't receive a signal from the brake light switch to illuminate (which makes the transmission think that the brakes aren't engaged), you won't be able to shift out of Park.
+If the interlock switch is worn and not fully releasing, or the brakelights don't receive a signal from the brakelight switch to illuminate (which makes the transmission think that the brakes aren't engaged), you won't be able to shift out of Park.

-A transmission that's low on fluid also can be hard to shift out of Park, though that also would likely cause a noticeable degradation in the transmission's overall performance, such as sluggish or harsh shifts.
+A transmission that's low on transmission fluid also can be hard to shift out of Park, though that also would likely cause a noticeable degradation in the transmission's overall performance, such as sluggish or harsh shifts.
 Changing the fluid is an infrequent maintenance item, but it still needs to be monitored.

-Another possible cause is that when a car is on even a slight incline, it will put more load on the transmission parking pawl (a bar that engages teeth in a transmission gear to prevent the vehicle from rolling).
+Another possible cause is that when a vehicle is parked on even a slight incline, it will put more load on the transmission parking pawl (a bar that engages teeth in a transmission gear to prevent the vehicle from rolling).
 This is more likely to happen if you didn't engage the parking brake before releasing the brake pedal.
 The weight of the vehicle rolling onto the parking pawl makes it harder to shift out of Park.
 To avoid this, engage the parking brake when on an incline before shifting into Park or releasing the brake pedal.
 That way the parking brake, not the transmission pawl, bears the load and will allow you to shift freely.